phbasler/BSMPT/README.md

 - [`ttk592::spline`](https://github.com/ttk592/spline) by Tino Kluge, a C++ cubic spline interpolation library
 - [`AsciiPlotter`](https://github.com/joehood/asciiplotter) by Joe Hood, for ASCII plots in the terminal

----

-## How to add a new model:

-To add a new model, you have to modify/create five files (for further details, also consult the manual):

-1. Go to `include/BSMPT/models` and copy `ClassTemplate.h` to `YourModel.h`.
-Adjust the name of the class `Class_Template` to `Class_YourModel`.

-2. Go to `src/models` and copy `ClassTemplate.cpp` to `YourModel.cpp`, and again change `Class_Template` to `Class_YourModel`.
-Also, follow the instructions in this file and in the manual to set up your new model.

-3. For your model to compile, you have to open `src/models/CMakeLists.txt` and add `${header_path}/YourModel.h` as well as `YourModel.cpp` to the listed headers and source files.

-4. In `include/BSMPT/models/IncludeAllModels.h` you need to add a new entry in the `enum class ModelIDs` above the `stop` entry which is different from the already defined `ModelIDs`, e.g. `YourModel`.
-Additionally, you have to create a new entry in the `const std::unordered_map<std::string, ModelIDs> ModelNames` map in the same file and add a new line with `{"YourModelName",ModelIDs::YourModel}`.

-5. In `src/models/IncludeAllModels.cpp` you have to add `#include <BSMPT/models/YourModel.h>` to the include list.
-Also, to be able to call your model, you have to extend the `FChoose` function.
-For this you add a new case to the switch statement, which reads

-        case ModelIDs::YourModel: return std::make_unique<Class_YourModel>(); break;

-### Generate the C++ code for a model
-We provide currently two methods to generate the tensors and calculate the counter terms for a new model.

-1. At `tools/ModelGeneration/Maple` we provide the maple Worksheet `CreateModel.mw` which you can use to implement your model and get the tensors.
-2. At `tools/ModelGeneration/sympy` we provide a setup using only `python3` with `sympy` (at least version 1.10!, if your packet manager only has an older installed, e.g. ubuntu 20.04 only has v1.6, then you have to install v1.10 or up with pip).
-Here we provide two examples, `SM.py` and `G2HDM.py` (generic 2HDM) which both use the `ModelGenerator.py` module to calculate the tensors and CT.
-You can get the CT using `python3 SM.py --show ct` and the tensors by calling `python3 SM.py --show tensors`.
-If your counterterms don't have a unique solution, then the solution space will be shown to you and you have to add additional equations until you have a unique solution (e.g. in the G2HDM example).
-3. To show the simplified tree-level and counterterm potentials, you can use `python3 SM.py --show treeSimpl` and `python3 SM.py --show CTSimpl`.

-You can use the Test executable to detect possible errors in your implementation.
-If the Test executable does not show you an error, but something is still wrong, contact us at bsmpt@lists.kit.edu

-Also contact us if you have a custom model for BSMPT v1.x and you have trouble converting it to the new notation.

 [DoxygenLink]: https://phbasler.github.io/BSMPT/documentation
 [SphinxLink]: https://phbasler.github.io/BSMPT/sphinx